Skip to main content

 Sodium per serving: 560mg | Buy on Amazon

-Liquid IV is my main electrolyte supplement and what I’d recommend to anyone who just got diagnosed.
+Liquid IV is my main electrolyte powder for POTS and what I’d recommend to anyone who just got diagnosed with dysautonomia.
 It has a moderate sodium content that won’t overwhelm your system, it includes B vitamins (one less pill to manage), and the lemon-lime flavor actually tastes good.

-Here’s the thing nobody tells you though: most of the flavors smell terrible and the smell doesn’t go away.
+Here’s the thing nobody tells you though: most of the flavors have a strong smell that lingers for hours.

 I started with lemon-lime, then tried the variety packs.
 The berry flavor tasted great.
 But that powder creates a fine residue that sticks to your clothes, your counter, your hands — everything.
-And the smell.
-I’d lock myself in my office with the window open just to mix it.
-Even an hour later, if I opened the door, my spouse could smell it from across the house.
+And the smell fills the entire house.
+I used to lock myself in my office with the window open just to mix it, because the scent would linger long after I was done.
+If anyone in your household has sensory sensitivities (common with ME/CFS and Long COVID), this can be a real problem.

 Stick with lemon-lime.
 It’s the only flavor that doesn’t do this.